collindching/multilevel-modeling/Notes/Data Analysis Using Regression and Multilevel:Hierarchical Models/Chapter 11 - Multilevel Structures.md

 Multilevel modeling looks similar to the above strategy, but both steps are fitted simultaneously.
 There are two components.
 First, there is a logistic regression at the individual-level with an intercept that varies by city.
 Then, there is a city-level linear regression that predicts the city intercepts using city-level predictors.

-The logistic regression will look like so
+The logistic regression will look like

 $$P(y=1) = \text{logit}^{-1}(X_i \beta + \alpha_{j[i]}) \tag*{for $j$ = 1, ..., $n$}$$